Jocelyn Bioh: Acting career

 Bioh has appeared on Broadway and numerous Off-Broadway productions throughout her career.
 In 2014, she was an original ensemble member of the Broadway production of The Curious Incident of the Dog in the Night-Time.
 She has also had Off-Broadway roles in Soho Repertory Theatre's production of An Octoroon, Playwrights Horizons's Men on Boats, and Signature Theatre Company's production of Suzan-Lori Parks' The Red Letter Plays: In the Blood.
 As an actor, Bioh caught the eye of playwright, Branden Jacobs-Jenkins.
 After receiving her MFA in Playwriting from Columbia University, she took a break from writing and began auditioning.
 In 2010, Bioh earned the role of Topsy in Jacobs-Jenkins' play Neighbors.
 After her performance, he "went on to write the part of the slave Minnie in An Octoroon specifically for [her]".
-Bioh also performed in Jacobs-Jenkins newest play, Everybody at the Signature Theater Company in January 2017 and received a Lucille Lortel Award nomination for Outstanding Featured Actress in a Play.
+Bioh also performed in Jacobs-Jenkins' play Everybody, at the Signature Theater Company in January 2017 and received a Lucille Lortel Award nomination for Outstanding Featured Actress in a Play.

 Style and themes presented in her work

 As a writer, Bioh is identified with affectionate and fun narratives that also humanize people, including their emotions.
 In an interview with the New York Times, she noted that she favors the comedic style because she finds humor in everything.
 Her plays, School Girls, Nollywood Dreams and Happiness and Joe try to find something positive in tragedy and to destroy stereotypes attributed to persons of color.
 School Girls was inspired by Erica Nego and the 2011 Miss Universe Ghana competition, and the controversy around colorism that this contest sparked.

 Bioh, however, is also drawn to stories and characters that defy stereotypes.
 "As an artist, I live in a constant cloud of goals, dreams, and certainly risks", she told Darrel Alejandro Holnes from Stage and Candor, an online theater forum.
-When asked about working with director Will Davis on a production of Men in Boats Bioh said: "We have a dance background and understand the importance of telling stories with our bodies."
+When asked about working with director Will Davis on a production of Men in Boats, Bioh said: "We have a dance background and understand the importance of telling stories with our bodies."

 Critical reception

-Jocelyn Bioh's work has been included on The Kilroys' List in both 2015 and 2016.
+Bioh's work has been included on The Kilroys' List in both 2015 and 2016.
 According to The Kilroys' List website: "The List...includes the results of [an] industry survey of excellent un- and underproduced new plays by female and trans playwrights.
 It is a tool for producers committed to ending the systemic underrepresentation of female and trans playwrights in the American theater."

 "She's a heat-seeking missile....
 I don't ever want to let her go," says playwright Jacobs-Jenkins of Bioh.

 Nigel Smith, director of Neighbors (2010) said of Bioh: "Jocelyn is go for broke, no stone unturned....
 She’s not an artist to be messed with."